Guns for San Sebastian: Differences between the novel and the film

 The original novel by Faherty had the hero be a former soldier who became a Jesuit cleric, as opposed to the film's depiction of the hero as an army deserter and atheist bandit.
-The Indians in the novel were Comanche, rather than Yaqui, and the half-breed character played by Charles Bronson does not appear in the book.
+The Indians in the novel were Comanche, rather than Yaqui, and the Iago-like Mestizo antagonist played by Charles Bronson does not appear in the book.